|Home | History | Mission Statement | Sponsors | Partners | Contact Us | Webmaster|

 All volunteers are required to take an Oath of Confidentiality.
 Violations of this oath will not be tolerated.

-3. If I am a victim, how do I access the programme?
+3. If I am a victim, how do I access services?

-When there is police involvement, the officer will likely offer the programme to you.
-Emergency Services Personnel may also suggest the programme.
+When there is police involvement, the officer will likely offer Victim Services to you.
+Emergency Services Personnel may also suggest Victim Services.
 Volunteers can attend at your home if the request has been made by the police and they can ascertain that it is a safe environment.

-4. What if I don’t want to use the programme?
+4. What if I don’t want to use Victim Services?

 5. What sort of things can the volunteers do?